-- G. General Timeline: - 1.
-Resolutions and amendments submitted by the deadline of the first day of plenary session will be available in hard copy for discussion and amendment at Area meetings on the second day of plenary session.
+G. General Timeline:

+- 1. Resolutions and amendments submitted by the posted deadline of the first day of plenary session will be available in hard copy for discussion and amendment at Area meetings on the second day of plenary session.
 The new resolutions packet is also posted on the plenary session web page the night before the second day. - 2.
 Anyone who drafts an amendment or an urgent resolution on the second day of plenary session is required to attend a 45-minute breakout with the Resolutions Committee to address areas of potential conflicts or confusion identified by the Resolutions Committee that might result during resolution debate and voting on the final day (see the plenary session program for location and time).
-The breakout will also be attended by Area Representatives and any Executive Committee members who so desire. - 3.
-Amendments submitted by the posted deadline and any resolutions ruled urgent will be made available to all registered attendees by 7:30 a.m. on the third day of plenary session.
+The breakout will also be attended by Executive Committee members.
+Not attending this breakout may result in the resolution or amendment not being included in the packet for the following day. - 3.
+Amendments submitted by the posted deadline and any resolutions ruled urgent will be made available to all registered attendees by 7:30 a.m. on the third day of

+- plenary session.
 The new resolutions packet is also posted on the plenary session web page the night before the third day. - 4.
 It is the policy of the Academic Senate not to make changes in resolutions or amendments during the plenary session on the third day.
-Therefore it is strongly urged that the authors of resolutions and amendments, or designees, as well as Area and committee chairs, read resolutions and amendments carefully on the night before the third day.
+Therefore, it is strongly urged that the contacts of resolutions and amendments, or designees, as well as Area and committee chairs, read resolutions and amendments carefully on the night before the third day.
 Please bring any omissions or errors, preferably in written form, to the on-site Academic Senate office immediately so adjustments can be made.
 No changes can be made after the general session begins at 8:30 a.m.